thessaly/blog.aranc.io/_posts/2020-03-02-gosh-history.md

 In perspective, I really enjoyed the process of interviewing such different people from all around the globe.
 I also feel, making reference to the beginning of this post, that in a moment like this when the community is facing change and growth, it's important to understand where all started.

 I published a reduced version as it's supposed to give lots of info in a quick glance for those visiting GOSH website.
 A longer version is included in a chapter of my thesis that analyzes GOSH as a [Grassroots Innovation Movement](https://www.routledge.com/Grassroots-Innovation-Movements-1st-Edition/Smith-Fressoli-Abrol-Arond-Ely/p/book/9781138901223).
-I'll also publish an article on it, but I have to decide in which journal (I'm between going for the [Journal of Open Hardware](https://openhardware.metajnl.com/) or something more STS-related), if it gets accepted.
+I'll also publish an article on it, but I have to decide in which journal (I'm between going for the [Journal of Open Hardware](https://openhardware.metajnl.com/) or something more STS-related), if it gets accepted 🤞.

 ![GIF of me scrolling gosh history website](/assets/img/gosh-history.gif)